gburgyan/go-ctxdep/Readme.md

 ## Overriding the parent context

 In certain cases you need to reuse a parent context because whatever created the context you have did not properly copy the context.
-We've encountered this with gRPC services having a parent context of `context.Background()`.
+We've encountered this with gRPC services having a parent context of `context.Background()` on goroutines that are created to service requests.
 If you pass a context as the first dependency parameter when you `NewDependencyContext`, you can override where parent dependencies are looked up.
-Note that this only works when you pass the context as the first parameter to `NewDependencyContext`.
+Note that this only works when you pass the context as the first real parameter to `NewDependencyContext`.
+This works even if the first real parameter is inside a slice that has been passed in at initialization.

 ## Special handling of contexts